-Healthcare organization in search of an internal audit group finds a strategic partner in Protiviti
+Healthcare organisation in search of an internal audit group finds a strategic partner in Protiviti

 Achieve better value and fresh insight by fully outsourcing the internal audit function.

 Derive maximum value from the relationship, by tapping into Protiviti’s healthcare industry expertise and extensive internal audit capabilities.